dolla-consortium/consensus/README.md

   - Build & Run A Simulated Consensus Proposing (only Mac Osx)

 N.B : This section is not described in the [DFBT Academic Paper](/dbft/DBFT.pdf).
 It's a Dolla creation.

+> See our specific [github repository](https://github.com/dolla-consortium/consensus-proposing) for more information.

 ### Consenting